Secure CheckoutPersonal information is secured with SSL technology.

-This book provides a practical guide to organizations seeking ways to understand and leverage existing systems as part of their information management strategies.
+Information Systems Transformation provides a practical guide to organizations seeking ways to understand and leverage existing systems as part of their information management strategies.
 It includes an introduction to ADM disciplines, tools, and standards as well as a series of scenarios outlining how ADM is applied to various initiatives.
 Drawing upon lessons learned from real modernization projects, it distills the theory and explains principles, processes, and best practices for every industry.

 Computer and Information Systems Managers responsible for managing application portfolios and information architecture, Enterprise Architects responsible for defining information architecture and setting strategy for achieving that strategy, Computer Software Engineers who research, design, develop, and test operating systems-level software and, compilers, Business operations professionals seeking ways to make their organizations more adaptable to changing market demands.

 - 4th February 2010